angebagui/medium-textview/README.md

 [ ![Download](https://api.bintray.com/packages/angebagui/maven/mediumtextview/images/download.svg) ](https://bintray.com/angebagui/maven/mediumtextview/_latestVersion)

-Medium android application display content with text, image, video etc in post detail.
+Medium android application displays content with text, image, video etc in post detail.
 It can me a pain to do it with content came from CMS.
 So i decided to design that View to display the content quickly

 ### Features
 * **Paragraph** ``` <p></p>```